TD22057/insteon-mqtt/README.md

 - Automatically link new devices to the modem.
 The system will correctly link all the Insteon groups for a device (like the smoke bridge which has 7 groups).
+- Link devices to the modem and each other via MQTT commands or the command line tool.
 - Add and delete entries from the modem and device all link databases.
 - Command line tool for simpler sending of MQTT messages to send to the server.